ccat3z/stars/README.md

 * [mchehab/zbar](https://github.com/mchehab/zbar): ZBar is an open source software suite for reading bar codes from various sources, including webcams.
 As its development stopped in 2012, I took the task of keeping it updated with the V4L2 API.
 This is the main repository for it.
 There's a clone at at LinuxTV.org, and another one at gitlab.
 * [zen-kernel/zen-kernel](https://github.com/zen-kernel/zen-kernel): Zen Patched Kernel Sources
 * [rs/zerolog](https://github.com/rs/zerolog): Zero Allocation JSON Logger
-* [ZSaberLv0/ZFVimDirDiff](https://github.com/ZSaberLv0/ZFVimDirDiff): vim script to diff two directories like BeyondCompare by using `diff`
+* [ZSaberLv0/ZFVimDirDiff](https://github.com/ZSaberLv0/ZFVimDirDiff): vim plugin to diff two directories like BeyondCompare with treeview, and fully async
 * [zhouhuahui/zhouhuahui.github.io](https://github.com/zhouhuahui/zhouhuahui.github.io): None
 * [apache/zookeeper](https://github.com/apache/zookeeper): Apache ZooKeeper
 * [zotero/zotero](https://github.com/zotero/zotero): Zotero is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.